Sign in

 • Spice "dust" gets into base

-Probably unsurprisingly, KitchenAid, one of the leaders in kitchen gadgets, earned the spot of best multipurpose spice grinder with its dual coffee and spice grinder.
-Unlike other grinders, which require thorough cleaning between different spices&#;or when you switch from coffee grinding to spice grinding&#;the KitchenAid comes with three separate stainless steel grinding bowls.
+The KitchenAid, a leader in kitchen gadgets, is the best multipurpose spice grinder with its dual coffee and spice grinder.
+Unlike other grinders that require thorough cleaning between different spices or when switching from coffee to spice grinding, the KitchenAid comes with three separate stainless steel grinding bowls.

 Capacity: 113 grams | Materials: Stainless steel, polycarbonate | Motor: 160 watts | Dishwasher Safe: Yes for removable parts (top rack only)